For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 And yet in the days before a Beijing Olympics in which he is heavily favored to win gold, Chen sits on a video call talking not about winning but about the fear he felt four years ago, the last time he came to an Olympics.
-Then, like now, he was expected to win gold, but instead crashed, failing to complete any of his jumps in the short program and ultimately finishing fifth.
+Then, like now, he was expected to win gold but instead crashed, failing to complete any of his jumps in the short program and ultimately finishing fifth.

 “I was scared,” he says.

-At the time Chen was 18 and everything had gotten too big.
+At the time, Chen was 18 and everything had gotten too big.
 He was nervous, worried, uncertain of what to do, overwhelmed by the expectations.
 “A sense of dread,” he says of how he felt when he learned he was going to the Olympics that year.

 “Being named to the Olympic team and just feeling dread and fear is like the absolute wrong response,” he says.
 And then he laughs.

-y for the Olympics and everything that comes with it.
+He’s 22 now, so much more confident, so much more ready for the Olympics and everything that comes with it.
 This time he can shrug when asked about the looming duel he should have with Japan’s two-time gold medalist Yuzuru Hanyu.
-This time can say that he’s looking at the Olympics as just another competition.
+This time he can say that he’s looking at the Olympics as just another competition.

 This time he can talk not about fear but joy.